-30Under30 Nominee: Cheryl Kwok
+30Under30 Honouree: Cheryl Kwok

-Great to hear from Significant Insights Global 30 under 30 nominee Cheryl Kwok, an experienced researcher, project manager, and business strategist specialising in the cultural and creative industries, who is passionate about bringing together culture and creativity with research to build sustainable economies, vibrant communities, and colourful lives.
+Great to hear from Significant Insights Global 30 under 30 honouree Cheryl Kwok, an experienced researcher, project manager, and business strategist specialising in the cultural and creative industries, who is passionate about bringing together culture and creativity with research to build sustainable economies, vibrant communities, and colourful lives.

 So, how did you get into the industry, and take us through how you got to this point?